yangshiteng/Data-Science-Learning-Path/deep_learning/recurrent_neural_networks/perplexity_rnns.md

-Absolutely!
-Here's a focused and clear introduction to the **performance evaluation metrics specifically used for language modeling**, particularly in the context of **RNNs, LSTMs, and Transformers**:

----

 ## 📊 **Performance Evaluation Metrics for Language Modeling**

 Language modeling is about predicting the **next word (or character)** in a sequence.
 The better the model is at this, the more fluent and meaningful its text predictions will be.